gonicdroid/floating_feature_script/README.md

 # CHANGE FLOATING_FEATURE.XML USING RECOVERY
-### A very simple shell script for add lines in floating_features.xml
+## A very simple shell script for add lines in floating_features.xml

 It's made to use with AROMA installer, because it reads a prop file (in this case, from /tmp/aroma/fting.prop) to know if add or not the feature line
 You can change it to use for your purpose!

-Note: make sure to use a UNIX text file, if you use a Windows formatted one, the recovery can't read the script!.
+<li>Note: make sure to use a UNIX text file, if you use a Windows formatted one, the recovery can't read the script!.
 You can download the script of this repo to dont fight with that problem.

 ### The shell script
 ``` go
 #!/sbin/sh
 # Written by Gonic
 floatingpath=/vendor/etc/floating_feature.xml 	# Your ROM floating file
 si=1 	# the value of the prop that allows the line to be written